 One thing we can all get behind is spicy food, so this year I decided it might be nice to whip up some enchiladas for our celebration.
 Last year I actually gave everyone enchiladas as gifts, and they loved them.
 Enchiladas for brunch?
 Why not!

 I topped everything off with some chipotle sauce and baked these babies up to perfection.
-Before serving, I drenched my enchiladas in some dairy-free crema, made with Avocados From Mexico.
+Before serving, I drenched my enchiladas in some dairy-free avocado crema.
 Everybody loves my avocado crema.
 Avocados can be swapped for dairy in sauces like this, because they are just as creamy with the same great taste. but nobody ever complains about (or even notices) the lack of dairy.
 Win!
-Avocados From Mexico are always in season too, so I can throw them into family dishes year-round.

 Chickpea Avocado Breakfast Enchiladas